hoangduytran/blender-manual/manual/files/import_export/alembic.rst

       This mimics a "180 degree" shutter, opening 90 degrees before the frame and closing 90 degrees after the frame.

-Flatten Hierarchy
-   When disabled, parent/child relations between objects are exported too.
-Any parent object that is not exported itself, but with children that *are* exported, is replaced by an empty.
-   When enabled, parent/child relations are not exported, and transformations are all written in world coordinates.

 Use Instancing
    Exports data of :doc:`duplicated </scene_layout/object/editing/duplicate_linked>`
    or :doc:`instanced </scene_layout/object/properties/instancing/index>` objects as Alembic instances;